 - Consider either paracetamol or ibuprofen as an option if a child appears distressed or is unwell.

-- Do not administer paracetamol and ibuprofen at the same time but consider using the alternative agent if there is insufficient response to the first drug.
+- Do not administer paracetamol and ibuprofen at the same time but consider using the alternative agent if there is insufficient response to the first drug - see Further Reading, below.

 - There is some evidence that both alternating and combined antipyretic therapy may be more effective at reducing temperatures than monotherapy alone.
 However, there is insufficient evidence to know which of combined or alternating therapy might be more beneficial.

-- Antipyretic agents do not prevent febrile convulsions in young children and should not be used specifically for this purpose.
+- Antipyretic agents do not prevent febrile convulsions in young children and should not be used specifically for this purpose - see Further Reading, below.